-Oxytocin’s Self-Loving Role In Weight Loss
+Oxytocin’s Role In The Anxiety Of Weight Loss

 Whether you’re trying to lose weight, feel less anxious, or simply feel better, you can trust that your hormones are involved.

 As humans, hormones play key roles in major bodily functions that keep us alive and well, and yet we generally take our hormones for granted, except for those memorable developmental stages like puberty and menopause when hormones are raging.

 Yet, without notice, hormones are always playing a leading role collectively in our mood, weight, and wellness.